Ice protection system: Electro-thermal

 Electro-thermal systems use heating coils (much like a low output stove element) buried in the airframe structure to generate heat when a current is applied.
 The heat can be generated continuously, or intermittently.

 The Boeing 787 Dreamliner uses electro-thermal ice protection.
 In this case the heating coils are embedded within the composite wing structure.
 Boeing claims the system uses half the energy of engine fed bleed-air systems, and reduces drag and noise.

 Etched foil heating coils can be bonded to the inside of metal aircraft skins to lower power use compared to embedded circuits as they operate at higher power densities.
 For general aviation, ThermaWing uses a flexible, electrically conductive, graphite foil attached to a wing's leading edge.
 Electric heaters heat the foil which melts ice.

+Small wires or other conductive materials can be embedded in the windscreen to heat the windscreen.
+Pilots can turn on the electric heater to provide sufficient heat to prevent the formation of ice on the windscreen.
+However, windscreen electric heaters may only be used in flight, as they can overheat the windscreen.
+They can also cause compass deviation errors by as much as 40°.

 One proposal used carbon nanotubes formed into thin filaments which are spun into a 10 micron-thick film.
 The film is a poor electrical conductor, due to gaps between the nanotubes.
 Instead, current causes a rapid rise in temperature, heating up twice as fast as nichrome, the heating element of choice for in-flight de-icing, while using half the energy at one ten-thousandth the weight.
 Sufficient material to cover the wings of a 747 weighs 80 g and costs roughly 1% of nichrome.
 Aerogel heaters have also been suggested, which could be left on continuously at low power.

 Electro-mechanical

-Electro-mechanical Expulsion Deicing Systems (EMEDS) use a percussive force initiated by actuators inside the structure which induce a shock wave in the surface to be cleared.
+Electro-mechanical expulsion deicing systems (EMEDS) use a percussive force initiated by actuators inside the structure which induce a shock wave in the surface to be cleared.

 Hybrid systems have also been developed that combine the EMEDS with heating elements, where a heater prevents ice accumulation on the leading edge of the airfoil and the EMED system removes accumulations aft of the heated portion of the airfoil.